JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8024 days**.

-And here is a just a random fact -  **The name of the famous snack "Twinkies" was invented by seeing a billboard in St. Louis, that said "Twinkle Toe Shoes."**.
+And here is a just a random fact -  **Beluga whales which are also called "white whales" are not born white.
+They are born grey in color, and by the age of six become completely white**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)